 Elon Musk – Changing The World Of Fake News?

 If you read an article that you think is biased or unfair, would you like the opportunity to criticise the journalist or the publication via a website?
 Do you consider that a good idea?
 Or do you feel that such a site would simply become a place to moan, gripe and air unwarranted grievances?
+Why is a website design Manchester agency asking these questions?

 We’re asking these questions, here at our website design Manchester agency, because Elon Musk has suggested he might create such a website.
 In May 2018, the Tesla and Space X founder was annoyed by the coverage he received in The Washington Post after a Tesla autopilot accident.